BolajiAyodeji/bolajiayodeji.com/content/building-a-slackbot-with-node-js-and-slackbots-js.md

 # Create your Slack workspace

-Now that we have all setup, we need a Slack workspace to run our bot in development.
+Now that we have all set up, we need a Slack workspace to run our bot in development.
 Creating a workspace is pretty easy, read [this](https://get.slack.help/hc/en-us/articles/206845317-Create-a-Slack-workspace).

 # Register your Slack Bot

-Now that you have a workspace, you should have a Slack URL wihth your workspace name, mine is `mekafindteam.slack.com`.
+Now that you have a workspace, you should have a Slack URL with your workspace name, mine is `mekafindteam.slack.com`.

 * Now you'll need to create a Slack App.
 Create one [here](https://api.slack.com/apps/new)